discretize/discretize-guides/fractals/shattered-observatory/index.md

 Artsariiv summons copies which split into smaller clones upon death, they use martial arts skills, <Control name="Knockdown"/>, shoot shocking projectiles and apply a lot of damaging conditions.
 Discuss whether you kill all adds (safe tactic) or not.

 Assign a player for the _Globolla Marble_ bouncing (typically the <Specialization name="Renegade"/>) and a backup in case the main bouncer gets _Corporal Reassignment_.

-You will need a lot of crowd control skills, consumables like <Item id="8759"/> and <Item id="8678"/> are very strong here.

 **Use your <SpecialActionKey name="hypernovalaunch"/> special action key to quickly move around the platform, the <Boon name="Aegis"/> from it counters nearly all mechanics.**